Particle representations for stochastic partial differential equations with boundary conditions: Basic conditions and statement of main theorems

-With the results of \cite{KX99} in mind, we are interested in solutions of stochastic partial differential equations whose solutions $V$ are measures or perhaps signed measures.
-Our approach will be to represent the state $V(t)$ in terms of a sequence of weighted particles $\{(X_i(t),A_i(t))\}$, where $X_i(t)$ denotes the location of the $i$th particle at time $t$ in a state space $D$ and $A_i(t)\in {\Bbb R}$ the weight.
-The sequence is required to be exchangeable, so if, for example, $\varphi$ is a bounded measurable function and ${\Bbb E}[|A_i(t)|]<\infty$, we have
+With the results of \cite{KX99} in mind, we are interested in solutions $V$ of (\ref{aceq}) that are measures or perhaps signed measures.
+We emphasize here that we are talking about a {\em representation\/} of the solution of the equation{\em ,\/} not a limit or approximation theorem (although these representations can be used to prove limit theorems).
+To obtain the representation of $V(t)$ we desire, we must identify both the locations $X_i(t)$ and the weights $A_i(t)$.
+The sequence $\{(X_i(t),A_i(t))\}$ is required to be exchangeable, so by de Finetti's theorem, for each $t$ there will exist a random measure $\Xi (t)$, which we will refer to as the de Finetti measure for the sequence $\{(X_i(t),A_i(t))\}$, such that for each bounded, measurable function $\psi$ on $\bar {D}\times {\Bbb R}$,